 Nurture Principles

-A Nurturing approach is used to support behavior, wellbeing, attainment and achievement within Midlothian Council.
+A Nurturing approach is used to support behaviour, wellbeing, attainment and achievement within Midlothian Council.
 It complements and is integrated within a suite of policies and the Midlothian Education Service Improvement Priorities.
 Getting It Right For Every Child (GIRFEC) is the national policy framework aimed at supporting the wellbeing of children and young people.
 The framework embeds the articles of the United Nations Convention on the rights of the Child (UNCRC) into practice and promotes a nurturing rights-based approach.

 At Tynewater a nurturing approach is at the heart of our ethos as this is crucial for learning, wellbeing and ensuring positive relationships are a hallmark of our communities.